uvainio/chiplotter/README.md

 If you wish to integrate data, then follow the instructions below:
 -------------------

-- Make sure you have also version fit2d_12_077_i686_WXP.exe of Fit2D somewhere.

-- In pipeline.py change the correct path to "localdir1" and "fit2ddir".
+- In pipeline.py change the correct path to "localdir1" (where your data is) and "fit2ddir" (where your fit2d_12_077_i686_WXP.exe is).

-Double click on chiplotter.py and make sure the directory is the main directory where you have your "setup" folder.
+- Double click on chiplotter.py and make sure the directory is the main directory where you have your "setup" folder.
 Click "Integrate".
 The example file LaB6_0003.mar3450 should now be integrated by Fit2D and a new subdirectory with name "integ_1" should appear with the corresponding LaB6_0003.chi file in it.